 If you were convicted of or committed a criminal charge outside Canada, you may overcome this criminal inadmissibility:

-- you may be deemed to have been rehabilitated if at least ten years have passed since you completed the sentence imposed upon you, or since you committed the offense, if the offense is one that would, in Canada, be an indictable charge punishable by a maximum term of imprisonment of less than ten years.
+“by applying for rehabilitation, or you may be deemed to have been rehabilitated if at least ten years have passed since you completed the sentence imposed upon you, or since you committed the offense, if the offense is one that would, in Canada, be an indictable charge punishable by a maximum term of imprisonment of less than ten years.

-If the offense is one that would, in Canada, be prosecuted summarily, and if you were convicted for two (2) or more such offenses, the period for rehabilitation is at least five (5) years after the sentences imposed were served or are to be served.
+If the offense is one that would, in Canada, be prosecuted summarily, and if you were convicted for two (2) or more such offenses, the period for rehabilitation is at least five (5) years after the sentences imposed were served or are to be served.”

-Related to their definition of rehabilitation: If you were convicted of an offense outside Canada that, if committed in Canada, would be an indictable offense punishable by a maximum term of imprisonment of less than ten years:
+Related to their definition of rehabilitation: “If you were convicted of an offense outside Canada that, if committed in Canada, would be an indictable offense punishable by a maximum term of imprisonment of less than ten years:

 You are deemed rehabilitated: at least ten years after completion of the sentence imposed.

-You are eligible to apply for rehabilitation: five (5) years after completion of the sentence imposed.
+You are eligible to apply for rehabilitation: five (5) years after completion of the sentence imposed.”

-Why Does Canada Deny Entry to People with a DWI Charge?
+Why Does Canada Deny Entry to People With a DWI Charge?

-These strict rules allow Canada to keep out foreign individuals who have been charged with an indictable offense such as assault, fraud, or criminal mischief, but also allows them to deny entry to people charged with impaired driving.
+These strict rules allow Canada to keep out foreign individuals who have been charged with an indictable offense such as assault, fraud, or criminal mischief, but also allows them to deny entry to people charged with impaired or intoxicated driving.